Did Selena Really Meet Laura Canales at the Tejano Music Awards?

-Warning: Spoilers follow for Part 1 of “Selena: The Series” on Netflix.
+(This article contains some spoilers for Part 1 of Netflix’s “Selena: The Series.”
+You have been warned.)

 “Selena: The Series” premiered on Netflix Friday, chronicling the life of late Tejano music star Selena Quintanilla-Perez.
 But as viewers soon find out, there was another reigning queen of Tejano before Selena came along, and her name was Laura Canales.